taipa-2180/shorten_url/README.md

   1. Spamming

-    -Application can be attacked by sending large number of requests
+    Application can be attacked by sending large number of requests

     => Solotion: Detect spammer's IP and limit number of requests of them from server